01enix/CS4900-Final-Project---Team-5/README.md

 ## 3. Open Command Line Interface/Bash

-   ### NOTE: This program was designed to run on Windows but will work with other OS but LI commands may vary.
+   ### NOTE: This program was designed to run on Windows but will work with other OS but commands may vary.

    -change the working directory to the path of the project file